 While this report captures only a small fraction of the dance activity in Los Angeles, we believe it establishes a set of key benchmarks and indicators that will be useful in measuring the health of our sector over time.
-The 41 dance-makers studied constitute an 8.7-million dollar industry, employing a dedicated workforce defined by its resourcefulness and entrepreneurship.
+The 41 dance-makers studied constitute an $8.7million industry, employing a dedicated workforce defined by its resourcefulness and entrepreneurship.

 We hope this study will be the first of many to help us reflect on where we are now, so that we may together carve the path to future successes.

-A Study of Non-Concert Opportunities
+The Evolving State of Dance in Los Angeles: A Study of Non-Concert Opportunities